-- k.
-Evaluated the performance of the external auditors and made recommendation to the Board on their reappointment. - I. Meeting twice with the external auditors without the presence of the Executive Directors and employees of the Company.
+- i.
+Reviewed with the external auditors their audit scope and plans prior to commencement of audit. - ii.
+Reviewed the proposed fees for the statutory audit and review of the Statement on Risk Management and Internal Control and recommended the proposed fees to the Board for approval. - iii.
+Discussed and reviewed the Group's financial year-end statements with the external auditors including issues and findings noted in the course of the audit of the Group's Financial Statements. - iv.
+Meeting twice with the external auditors without the presence of the Executive Directors and employees of the Company.
 During the meetings, the external auditors were invited to raise any matter which they considered vital for the Committee's attention.
-The external auditors have confirmed that the management had given its full support, co-operation and unrestricted access to information as required by the external auditors to perform their duties.
+The external auditors have confirmed that the management had given its full support, co-operation and unrestricted access to information as required by the external auditors to perform their duties. - v.
+Pursuant to Principle 5.2 of the Malaysian Code on Corporate Governance 2012, the external auditors had provided their written assurance that they were not aware that the their firm, the engagement partner, engagement quality control reviewer and members of the audit engagement team were not, and had not been, independent for the purpose of the audit in accordance with the terms of relevant professional and regulatory requirements.